-The stunning Disney complex features two theme parks, a shopping and entertainment complex, and seven hotels.
-Even better is that the theme park resort is 40 minutes from the city by car or train.
-If you haven’t been to Disneyland Paris recently, you’re in luck because the resort just opened some new guest experiences, plus there’s even more on the horizon.
+The Disneyland Paris resort features two theme parks, a shopping and entertainment complex, and seven hotels.
+Even better, the theme park resort is 40 minutes from the city by car or train.
+If you haven’t been to Disneyland Paris recently, you’re in luck because the resort is opening plenty of new guest experiences, plus there’s even more on the horizon.

 Here’s what you need to know about Disneyland Paris, what’s new, what’s coming up at the parks, and how to make the most of your time there.